Import and Export data in Azure Cache for Redis

-Yes, in addition to importing data exported from Azure Cache for Redis instances, you can import RDB files from any Redis server running in any cloud or environment, such as Linux, Windows, or cloud providers such as Amazon Web Services.
-To do this, upload the RDB file from the desired Redis server into a page or block blob in an Azure Storage Account, and then import it into your premium Azure Cache for Redis instance.
-For example, you may want to export the data from your production cache and import it into a cache used as part of a staging environment for testing or migration.
+Yes, you can importing data exported from Azure Cache for Redis instances, and you can import RDB files from any Redis server running in any cloud or environment.
+The environments include Linux, Windows, or cloud providers such as Amazon Web Services.
+To do import this data, upload the RDB file from the Redis server you want into a page or block blob in an Azure Storage Account.
+Then, import it into your premium Azure Cache for Redis instance.
+For example, you might want to export the data from your production cache and import it into a cache that is used as part of a staging environment for testing or migration.

 To successfully import data exported from Redis servers other than Azure Cache for Redis when using a page blob, the page blob size must be aligned on a 512 byte boundary.
 For sample code to perform any required byte padding, see Sample page blob upload.

 Azure Cache for Redis supports RDB import up through RDB version 7.

 Is my cache available during an Import/Export operation?